alejo4373/backend-development-bootcamp/session_2.md

 ### Exercise

-* Implement the same functions we did here for users in a file called `Users.js`.
+* Implement the same functions we did here for business admin users in a file called `Users.js`.